balloonio/snakex/README.md

   <img src="DEMO.gif" height="150">
 </p>

+# Snake X

-Snake X is a pyxel based arcade snake game.
+Snake X is an arcade snake game written in Python using [pyxel](https://github.com/kitao/pyxel).
 X stands for the functionality to move in "X" directions.

 ## Build and Play